JPHaapaniemi/Packaging-Python-Projects/README.md

 >[!TIP]
 >Adding a link to the [release notes](https://pypi.org/project/) of the packages helps maintenance and security.

-### 2.Floating dependency from private github repository
+### Floating dependency from private github repository

 For dependencies hosted on a GitHub repository, you can specify the repository URL in the pip section.
 This allows you to install the package directly from the source.
 You can pin to a specific branch, tag, or commit.
 If the repository is private, generate and use a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for access.